-Launched in 2010, the Program supports the Promoting Interoperability Programs (previously Medicare and Medicaid EHR Incentive Programs) administered by the Centers for Medicare & Medicaid Services (CMS).
-While the Promoting Interoperability Programs continue to require the use of certified health IT, the use of certified health IT has expanded to other government and non-government programs.
-The Program has released three editions of certification criteria and regulations for new/expanded Program requirements.
+Launched in 2010, the Certification Program supports the Promoting Interoperability (PI) Programs (previously Medicare and Medicaid EHR Incentive Programs) administered by the Centers for Medicare & Medicaid Services (CMS).
+While the PI Programs continue to require the use of certified health IT, the use of certified health IT has expanded to other government and non-government programs.
+The Certification Program has released three editions of certification criteria and regulations for new/expanded Certification Program requirements.
 These new editions of certification criteria include more robust technical and interoperability requirements, ONC-Authorized Certification Body (ONC-ACB) in-the-field surveillance expectations, and cost transparency and disclosure requirements for health IT developers’ certified health IT.
 These additional disclosure requirements have been adopted to ensure users of certified health IT are fully informed about certain types of limitations and additional costs associated with the ability to implement or use certified health IT in a manner consistent with its certification.

 The graphic below shows the organizational structure of the Certification Program.
 As illustrated, ONC manages the overall program while working with other agencies and entities in the following capacities: